-FIA President Meets President Of Peru And Motor Sport Leaders At The 25Th FIA American Congress In Lima, Peru
+FIA President Meets President of Peru and Motor Sport Leaders at the 25th FIA American Congress in Lima, Peru

-(MENAFN- Dubai PR Network) Lima, 23 August 2024 – FIA President Mohammed Ben Sulayem attended the 2024 American congress in Lima, Peru which brought together representatives of mobility and motor Sport Clubs from across North, Central and South America and the Caribbean.
+Lima, 23 August 2024 – FIA President Mohammed Ben Sulayem attended the 2024 American Congress in Lima, Peru which brought together representatives of mobility and motor sport Clubs from across North, Central and South America and the Caribbean.

 Topics such as road safety, sustainability and the development of motor sport in the region were discussed during the FIA President’s meetings with the Peruvian President government representatives.
 The FIA President also pledged to collaborate on initiatives to reduce road fatalities.